Prudential Center (Boston): Site

+Establishment of the Prudential Center

 In 1991, a plan was put forth to connect all of the buildings together with an enclosed and expanded shopping center, in the area bordered by Boylston Street, Huntington Avenue, and Dalton Street.
 The Hahn Company, together with then-owner Prudential Insurance Company of America, spent over two years developing the $100 million project.

 In 1993, the new Shops at Prudential Center was completed, and largely successful in filling its new spaces.
-Multiple buildings surrounding the Prudential Center were now connected through the shopping arcade, with pedestrian traffic ranging from office workers to convention attendees, able to travel conveniently to various destinations regardless of the weather outside.
+Multiple buildings surrounding the Prudential Center were now connected through the shopping arcade, with pedestrian traffic ranging from office workers to convention attendees able to travel conveniently to various destinations regardless of the weather.

 In 2014, a new entrance to the Prudential Center was built to replace the remaining open plaza bordering Boylston Street.
-This required that the Quest Eternal statue be removed, and its whereabouts and future were unknown to the general public.
+That required for the Quest Eternal statue to be removed, and its whereabouts and future were unknown to the general public.
 In 2019, the Boston City Council announced that it had accepted the donation of the statue from Boston Properties, and would install it in the public Smith Playground, near the intersection of Western Avenue and North Harvard Street in the Allston district.
 There remain several smaller works of public art at the Prudential Center complex, including temporary art installations.

-On August 24, 2020, it was announced that high end regional division Lord & Taylor would shutter.
+On August 24, 2020, it was announced that high end regional division Lord & Taylor would close.
 On June 30, 2022, it was announced that Dick's Sporting Goods was in final negotiations to take over the Lord & Taylor building at the center for its House of Sports concept store.